 Apply what you're learning through art therapy experiences arranged by the Art Therapy program and Capital University Student Art Therapy Association (CUSATA).
 There are research opportunities available such as designing an independent study, presenting at the Annual Symposium on Undergraduate Scholarship, and responding to a call for research participants.
 You are invited to attend an art therapy mini-symposium of practicing art therapists held each semester at Capital.
 And, you may want to gain a global perspective by studying abroad.

 Where you'll go: Careers and Placement

 Your undergraduate degree in art therapy from Capital University will position you well for the next step in your education and professional career.
-The American Art Therapy Association awards the designation of Art Therapist Registered (A.T.R.) in recognition of specific standards of professional competence.
+The Art Therapy Credentials Board awards the designation of Art Therapist Registered (ATR) in recognition of specific standards of professional competence.
 Certification at the professional level requires appropriate work experience and a master’s degree from an approved graduate program.
 Your degree from Capital will provide a strong foundation in using art as meaningful expression, as well as preparing for further study.

 Art therapists are employed in medical and psychiatric hospitals and out-patient clinics, performing individual and group art therapy, as well as helping in the assessment of individuals and families; in schools and special needs programs working with people who have physical, emotional and developmental challenges; and in nursing homes where art is being used for issues such as family, health and quality of life.
 Art therapists also can be found in substance abuse agencies, counseling centers, halfway houses and prisons, employee assistance programs, hospice programs and in private practice.
 A growing area of professional involvement is in medical facilities as part of the alternative healing programs now offered.